Using Git, GitHub, and GitHub Classroom for Courses

 - The account icon and name has a down arrow on the right side.

-- Click on the arrow to see all your organizations and then you can select which organization you want to work with.
+- Click on the arrow to see all your organizations and then you can select which organization you want to work with or create a new organization.

 In summary, there will be three structures involved in using GitHub with GitHub Classroom: